RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

+##### Rule

+> {.hanging-indent}Author, A. A. (Year). *Title of dissertation* [Doctoral dissertation, Name of Institution Awarding the Degree].
+Database name. https://xxxxx {/.hanging-indent}

+##### Examples

-For a thesis sourced from an **institutional repository**, use the following format: author, year of publication in brackets, title in italics, identify the type of work and institution in square brackets e.g. [Doctoral dissertation, RMIT University] or [Master's thesis, RMIT University], repository/archive/database name and include a retrieval statement in the form of a URL.
+For a thesis sourced from an **institutional repository**, use the following format: author, year of publication in parentheses, title in italics, identify the type of work and institution in square parentheses e.g. [Doctoral dissertation, RMIT University] or [Master's thesis, RMIT University], repository/archive/database name and include a retrieval statement in the form of a URL.

 > {.hanging-indent}Wang, H. (2015). *Protein degradation pathways in hepatic ER stress and insulin resistance* [Doctoral dissertation, RMIT University].
-RMIT Research Repository. http<nolink>://researchbank.rmit.edu.au/view/rmit:161444 {/.hanging-indent}
+RMIT Research Repository. https://researchbank.rmit.edu.au/view/rmit:161444 {/.hanging-indent}

-For a thesis sourced from a **library database** include the following information: author, year of publication in brackets, title in italics, accession or order number in brackets, type of work and institution in square brackets, and the name of the database.
+For a thesis sourced from a **library database** include the following information: author, year of publication in parentheses, title in italics, accession or order number in parentheses, type of work and institution in square parentheses, and the name of the database.

 > {.hanging-indent}Sutherland, A. M. (2016). *Technology for single cell protein analysis in immunology and cancer prognostics* (Order No. 3738948) [Doctoral dissertation, California Institute of Technology].
 ProQuest Dissertations and Theses Global. {/.hanging-indent}